 How long does mourning last you wonder?
-For some it can be days, weeks or months and for others it takes longer to reach the place of acceptance and hopefulness for the future.
+The grieving process is different for everyone.
+For some it can be days, weeks or months.
+For others it takes longer to reach the place of acceptance and hopefulness for the future.

 The stages of grieving identified in the Kubler-Ross model reflects the emotional states that one could encounter after receiving a diagnosis of terminal illness.
 However, these and additional stages may apply to any significant loss that one may suffer including job loss, divorce or the death of a loved one.

 - Anger and bargaining

 - Depression and reflection

 The feeling of helplessness and not being there when my mother needed me the most, preyed on my mind more than anything.
 That feeling that I should have been more observant and realized that she was much sicker than I thought, or than she let on.
 The flicker of anger and resentment that no one thought to call me when they could see that she was fading on the morning of her death.